vegaprotocol/documentation/docs/concepts/trading-on-vega/market-lifecycle.md

 - Changes to a market configuration can be enacted through governance

 ### Exits suspended state
-- Conditions specified in price monitoring and liquidity monitoring and end of auction checks are met → [Active](#market-status-active)
+- Conditions specified in price monitoring and end of auction checks are met → [Active](#market-status-active)

 ## Market status: Trading Terminated
 A market may enter `trading terminated` if the instrument expires or the market is otherwise configured to have a finite lifetime.